Calculatelove/Calculatelove/README.md

-A simple OIer（Olympiad in Informatics player）。
+A simple OIer（Olympiad in Informatics contestants）, Grade 1 of senior high school.

 Education situation：